Skip to content

 model: haiku

-The router only has one configuration option:
+The router has three configuration options:

 Option Type Default Description